usc-isi-i2/kgtk/kgtk/cli/text_embedding_README.md

 ##### --dimension
 If specified to run dimensional algorithm, user can run with this choice to specify how many dimensions to keep for the final vector output.

-### Output
+### Output files
-There will be 2 part of files:
+There will be 3 part of files:
 ##### Logger file
 If passed with global parameter `--debug`, an extra debugging logger file will be stored at user's home directory.

 ##### Metadata File
 User can specify where to store the metadata file for the vectors.
 If not given, the default is to save the metadata file at user's home directly.
-If set to `none`, no metadata file will generate.
+If set with value `none`, no metadata file will generate.

-##### Original Embedding Vectors
+##### Embedding Vectors
 This will have all the embedded vectors values for each Q nodes.
 This will be print on stddout and can be redirected to a file.

 If output as `kgtk_format`, the output file will looks like: